CUNY-CL/yoyodyne-pretrained/README.md

 The
 [`ModelCheckpoint`](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.callbacks.ModelCheckpoint.html)
-is used to control the generation of checkpoint files.
-A sample YAML snippet is given below.
+is used to control the generation of checkpoint files:

     ...
     checkpoint: